 HTML page structure: The basic structure of an HTML page is laid out below.
-It contain the essential building-block elements (i.e. doctype declaration, html, head, title, and body elements) upon which all webpages are created.
+It contains the essential building-block elements (i.e. doctype declaration, HTML, head, title, and body elements) upon which all web pages are created.

 <DOCTYPE! html>: This is the document type declaration (not technically a tag).
 It declares a document as being an HTML document.
 The doctype declaration is not case-sensitive.

 <html>: This is called the HTML root element.
 All other elements are contained within it.

 <head>: The head tag contains the “behind the scenes” elements for a webpage.
 Elements within the head aren’t visible on the front-end of a webpage.
 HTML elements used inside the <head> element include: